 The dentists described to us the methods they used to help patients understand treatment options discussed.
-These included for example photographs, dental study models and X-ray images.
+These included for example photographs, dental models, X-ray images, intra-oral scanner and an intra-oral camera.
+The intra-oral cameras enabled photographs to be taken of the tooth being examined or treated and shown to the patient to help them better understand the diagnosis and treatment.